For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 As I’ve grown, made poor money decisions and paid the price for those decisions, I’ve been reminded again and again how important knowing and understanding the benefits of financial planning can be.

-I was recently discussing the why I’m tired of feeling ashamed about financial success with a friend.
-As we were talking, I realized how much of an impact good financial planning has had on my life and the lives of my friends and family.
+I was recently discussing why I’m tired of feeling ashamed of financial success with a friend.
+As we were talking, I realized how much of a benefit good financial planning has had on my life and the lives of my friends and family.